Labs64/netlicensing.io/pages/documentation.md

 <div class="row NL_block" style="text-align:center;">
     <h3 class="col-md-12">Offline validation using NetLicensing Agent on customers’ premises</h3>
     <p class="col-md-8 col-md-offset-2">In some environments access to the NetLicensing cloud services is not possible for technical or organizational reasons, such as no internet connectivity or security restrictions.
-To enable NetLicensing functionality even in such restricted environments, we offer NetLicensing Agent - a standalone module, which is able to operate without connectivity to the NetLicensing cloud services and responding in a local network or on a local host to the validation requests same as the NetLicensing cloud service does.</p>
+To enable NetLicensing functionality even in such restricted environments, we offer <a href="https://www.labs64.de/confluence/x/AwAKAQ">NetLicensing Agent</a> - a standalone module, which is able to operate without connectivity to the NetLicensing cloud services and responding in a local network or on a local host to the validation requests same as the NetLicensing cloud service does.</p>
     <figure>
         <div class="image">
             <img src="{{ '/img/usage-scenarios/netlicensing-agent-customer.png' | prepend: site.baseurl | prepend: site.url }}" alt="NetLicensing Use Case: Offline validation using NetLicensing Agent on customers’ premises" width="70%">